vidjil/vidjil/doc/user.md

   ![Image title](./pictures/table_db_content_patient_list.png)
   <figcaption>
-    The main page on the sample database show a list of patients, or runs or sets, with links to the samples and the results.
+    The main page on the sample database show a list of patients, or runs or sets, with links to the samples, the results, and the preview/quality control.
   </figcaption>
 </figure>